CYCOGS® Education Page on Basic Types of Robots

 Omni – Directional Mobility

-- hybrid Mobility are combinations of other mobility types.
+- hybrid Mobility comprise combinations of other mobility types.

 Holonomic Mobility Drive

-The choice of robotic mobility will probably fall into two groups.
+The choice of robotic mobility will apparently fall into two groups.

 One group will use end-users